thanuece/hand-gesture-speaking-system/README.md

 ##  Working

 The system captures hand gestures using sensors or input devices.
-These gestures are processed by the Arduino microcontroller, which maps each gesture to a predefined speech output.
+These gestures are processed by the Arduino microcontroller, which maps each gesture to a predefined text output.
 Once a gesture is recognized, the system generates corresponding text output, allowing the user to communicate effectively.

 ##  Demo Video